 Overview: The FSB was created expressly to coordinate at the international level the work of national financial authorities and international standard setting bodies and to develop and promote the implementation of effective regulatory, supervisory and other financial sector policies in the interest of financial stability.
 The FSB brings together national authorities responsible for financial stability in 24 countries and jurisdictions, including all G-20 economies, the European Union, international financial institutions, sector-specific standard-setting bodies, and committees of central bank experts.

-The FSB is chaired by Mark Carney, Governor of the Bank of England.
+The FSB is chaired by Randal K. Quarles, Governor and Vice Chairman for Supervision, US Federal Reserve.
 Its Secretariat is located in Basel, Switzerland, and hosted by the Bank for International Settlements.
 The FSB consists of a Plenary, a Steering Committee, and other committees and sub-groups as needed.
 The Plenary is the decision-making organ of the FSB.
 The Steering Committee provides operational guidance between plenary meetings to carry forward the directions of the FSB.
 The Steering Committee is primarily made up of central bankers and national banking/financial services regulators.
 The U.S. is represented on the Steering Committee by the Federal Reserve Board (FRB), the U.S. Department of Treasury, and the Securities and Exchange Commission (SEC).

 The FSB defines G-SIFIs as "institutions whose distress or disorderly failure, because of their size, complexity and systemic interconnectedness, would cause significant disruption to the wider financial system and economic activity."
-A global systemically important bank, or G-SIB, is one class of G-SIFI.
-Other classes of G-SIFI are global systemically important insurers (G-SIIs) and systemically important non-bank non-insurer (NBNI) financial entities.
-At the direction of the FSB, the IAIS published a methodology for G-SIIs, and a set of policy measures that will apply to them.
+G-SIFIs include global systemically important banks, or G-SIBs as well as global systemically important insurers, or G-SIIs.
+At the direction of the FSB, the IAIS published an assessment methodology for the identification of G-SIIs, and a set of policy measures that will apply to them.